usaid-cs/yesterday-i-learned/random.md

 - Salesforce bought Heroku.
 No idea why.
 - [Shiatsu massage balls](https://healthcaresolutions.ca/products/acu-shiatsu-massage-balls) the same as [dryer balls](https://www.linenchest.com/en/2-pack-dryer-balls-by-honey-can-do.html).
 - Some people said [swimming while tied to the pool with a cord](https://old.reddit.com/r/lifehacks/comments/ia93ai/this_is_pure_genius/g1otu4a/?context=10000) is a common practice, great way to build strength and endurance among competitive swimmers.
-- On Google pushing URL-less browsers and AMP to make the company the web itself: "I'm not a Richard Stallman type, but I think it's come to the point where if you have even the slightest pretense of being a “free web” person, using Chrome or a Chromium-based browser has become unconscionable." - [dmitryminkovsky, 2020](https://news.ycombinator.com/item?id=24158682)
+- On Google pushing URL-less browsers and AMP to make the company the web itself: "I'm not a Richard Stallman type, but I think it's come to the point where if you have even the slightest pretense of being a "free web" person, using Chrome or a Chromium-based browser has become unconscionable." - [dmitryminkovsky, 2020](https://news.ycombinator.com/item?id=24158682)
 - A [wire service](https://en.wikipedia.org/wiki/News_agency) like "AP" and "Reuters" gathers news, and then sells them to other newspaper companies to reprint them.
 Apparently having a middle man works for them.
 "To achieve such wide acceptability, the agencies avoid overt partiality.
 Demonstrably correct information is their stock in trade. ...
 They avoid making judgments and steer clear of doubt and ambiguity." - [Jonathan](https://en.wikipedia.org/wiki/Jonathan_Fenby)
 - Bill Gates wants to ["find a balance"](https://www.cnbc.com/video/2016/05/02/bill-gates-on-encryption-battle.html) between privacy and security, i.e. no more government-grade encryption for civilians.
 - Indonesia is the [most populous country](https://www.worldometers.info/world-population/population-by-country/) that does not have a [ballistic missile submarine](https://en.wikipedia.org/wiki/Ballistic_missile_submarine).